FelipeRT98/ShowHashes/README.md

 # ShowHashes
-A contextual menu program to view a given file's hashes
+A program to view a given file's hashes